-The purpose of entering into contract is to hedge against the FX rate risk.
+The purpose of entering into such contract is to hedge against the FX rate risk.

-The futures contracts are measured at the market rate announced by Warszawska Giełda Towarowa SA (Warsaw Commodity Exchange).
+The futures contracts are measured to the market rate announced by Warszawska Giełda Towarowa SA (Warsaw Commodity Exchange).
 At the same time, there are daily flows on account of the contract's marking to market.
-The daily measurement result is recognised in the net profit/loss on transactions in financial instruments held-for-trading.
+The daily measurement result is recognised in the net profit (loss) on transactions in held-fortrading financial instruments.